-The factory settings disable the feedforward gain (Pn109), speed feedforward input, and torque feedforward input.
+The feedforward gain (Pn109), speed feedforward (VFF) input, and torque feedforward (TFF) input will be disabled in the factory setting.

-Set Pn140.3 to 1 if model following control is used together with the speed feedforward input and torque feedforward input from the host controller via the command option module.
+Set Pn140.3 to 1 if model following control is used together with the speed feedforward (VFF) input and torque feedforward (TFF) input from the host controller.

 Parameter Function When Enabled Classification Pn140 n.0□□□ [Factory setting] Model following control is not used together with the speed/torque feedforward input.
-Immediately Tuning P11140 n.1□□□ Model following control is used together with the speed/torque feedforward input.
-1 g
+Immediately Tuning n.1□□□ Model following control is used together with the speed/torque feedforward input.
+1 uning